2025 programme

 First presented at the Kia Mau Festival in 2025, Waenga is the work of Hurō Productions, created by Hariata and Tamati Moriarty.
 They grew up in Te Rākau as their parents are Helen Pearse-Otene and Jim Moriarty.

 Hariata and Tamati created Waenga after interviewing school age rangatahi and their peers at university.
 They saw theatre as a way of provoking thinking and sharing experiences from a young person perspective.
-Hurō is the new production company of Hariata and Tamati, who are experienced actors in their early 20s with a few film and TV credits as well as theatre roles to their name.
+Hurō is the new production company of Hariata and Tamati, who are experienced actors in their early 20s with film, TV and theatre credits to their name.
 They are emerging producers and playrights.
-Jim directed Waenga, and Helen supported as dramaturge.
 Te Rākau are mentoring Hurō in producing aspects such as scheduling, contracting and budgeting.

 "Rameka Tamaki’s music and composition are beautifully done and play a big role in guiding the story."
 (Nitika Erueti-Satish , May 2025)